HOW DOES IT WORK?

 Recommenders of a Peer Community in X manage the evaluation and recommend articles which have not been yet peer-reviewed – typically unpublished preprints deposited on an open repository.
-They can also recommend already been peer-reviewed, corresponding for instance to preprints recommended by another Peer Community in X or articles published in traditional scientific journals.

-Recommendation of preprints (i.e. articles not yet peer-reviewed)
+Evaluation of preprints (i.e. articles not yet peer-reviewed)

-- The recommendation text signed by the recommender and co-recommenders, all reviews (anonymous or not), and the link to the last version of the manuscript are sent to the Managing board of Peer Community in X. Before sending their recommendation and review, all recommenders and reviewers will have to certify that they have no conflict of interests of any kind with the content and with the authors of the article, and that they are not recommending or reviewing an article published by close colleagues, recent co-authors, relatives or friends.
+- The recommendation text signed by the recommender and co-recommenders, all reviews (anonymous or not), and the link to the last version of the manuscript are sent to the Managing board of Peer Community in X. Before sending their recommendation and review, all recommenders and reviewers will have to certify that they have no conflict of interests of any kind with the content and with the authors of the article, and that they are not recommending or reviewing an article submitted by close colleagues, recent co-authors, relatives or friends.
 The Managing board performs a quality check on the format and the deontology of reviews and recommendation.